-• The Governing Body, Proprietor and staff have read, understood and will follow Keeping Children Safe in Education 2021.
-The governing body/proprietor and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.

-- Greenvale Primary School has a nominated governor for safeguarding, Judith Reid (Chair of Governors) will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - Governing bodies should ensure they facilitate a whole school approach to safeguarding.
+- The Governing Body and staff have read, understood and will follow Keeping Children Safe in Education 2023. - The Governing Body and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation. - The Governing Body will ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction.
+This training will be regularly updated.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding. - Ms G Zeuli is the nominated governor for safeguarding, who will take the lead role in ensuring that the school has an effective policy which interlinks with related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - The Governing Body will ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body, Head Teacher and Leadership Team will ensure that the DSL is suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body will regularly review the effectiveness of school filtering and monitoring systems.
+They will ensure that the leadership team and relevant staff are: • aware of and understand the systems in place - manage them effectively - know how to escalate concerns when identified. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL is suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.

-6. Designated Safeguarding Lead (DSL)
+5.2 Designated Safeguarding Lead (DSL)

-- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2021. - The school has appointed Mrs Amanda Allnutt, Head Teacher, as the Designated Safeguarding Lead (DSL), they are a member of the senior leadership team.
-The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - Greenvale Primary School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence. - Mrs Melanie Harris - Mrs Lisa Powlesland - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The Head Teacher will be kept informed of any significant issues by the DSL. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role.
+- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2023. - The school has appointed Mrs Amanda Allnutt as the Designated Safeguarding Lead (DSL), they are a member of the senior leadership team.
+The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - Greenvale Primary School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence. - Mrs Lisa Powlesland, Deputy Headteacher - Mrs Melanie Harris, Family Support and Parenting Practitioner

+- Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The headteacher will be kept informed of any significant issues by the DDSL's. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role. - Availability during term time the DSL (or a DDSL) will always be available (during school hours) for school staff to discuss any safeguarding concerns.
+Adequate and appropriate cover arrangements will be made for any out of hours/out of term activities.